bryanmalak/DSP-Simulation/README.md

 # DSP Simulation

 ## Project Overview
 This project simulates digital signal processing (DSP) techniques using Python.
 It demonstrates the generation of composite signals, Fast Fourier Transform (FFT) analysis, and visualization of both time-domain and frequency-domain representations.
-The project highlights skills in Python programming, signal processing, and data visualization.
+The project improved my skills in Python programming, signal processing, and data visualization.

 ---